LettError/responsiveLettering/README.md

 ![Responsive Lettering](responsiveLettering_screen.jpg)

 Responsive lettering: scalable, interpolating vector shapes that can make themselves fit in a range of rectangles.

-<a href="http://letterror.com/dev/mathshapes/">More examples here.</a> An <a href="http://letterror.github.io/responsiveLettering/www/introduction.html">introduction of the parts is here.</a>
+* <a href="http://letterror.com/dev/mathshapes/">More examples here.</a>
+* An <a href="http://letterror.github.io/responsiveLettering/www/introduction.html">introduction of the parts is here.</a>

 The python code consists of a couple of scripts to generate the SVG needed for responsive lettering.
-Somehow these compile into a RoboFontExtension, but that probably needs to be fixed.
+These are also included in the RoboFontExtension.
 All scripts are for <a href="http://doc.robofont.com">RoboFont</a>.

 The www/ folder contains a working example.
 As it is loading .js and .json files it might be necessary to serve the files from a real server.
 When everything works it should look something like <a href="http://letterror.github.io/responsiveLettering/www/index.html">this</a>.